Why cyclists tackle the Challenge

 Every year, hundreds of cyclists from around Australia and overseas are drawn to the city of Cairns in tropical Far North Queensland to saddle up for the Cardiac Challenge.

-And every year, the fundraising bike ride from Cairns to Cooktown gains momentum: 2016’s event included 350 riders, who raised more than $300,000.
-This event was launched in 2007 by the Far North Queensland Hospital Foundation and has raised more than $3.5 million in that time.
+And every year, the fundraising bike ride from Cairns to Cooktown gains momentum: 2020’s riders raised an average of $1800 per person – an incredible achievement given the economic circumstances during the year.
+This event was launched in 2007 by the Far North Queensland Hospital Foundation which has raised more than $4 million for cardiac services in that time.
 The three-day, 333km ride attracts people from all walks of life: teenagers, new mums and retirees, cabinet makers, accountants, doctors, nurses, dentists, farmers, pharmacists, pilots, school principals, lawyers, bus drivers, police and builders.

 What motivates them to pedal 333km, up mountains and across plains?

 The man who came up with the idea for the Cardiac Challenge, Pete McNally, was born with congenital heart problems and still requires ongoing cardiac care.
 But he hasn’t let that slow him down.